 - Quantity.
 When cooking with truffles, for most dishes you will require 8 – 12 grams per person.
 A starter will want less than a main course.
 A 50 gram truffle is about the size of a large hens egg.
 A 100 gram truffle is about the size of a tennis ball.

 - Keep it simple.
 Truffles are most appreciated in simple recipes.
-Avoid using with ingredients with strong flavours or smells as the truffle flavour will be lost.
-Simple foods like pasta, rice, eggs or potatoes bring out the delicious truffle flavour.
+Avoid using them with ingredients with strong flavours or smells as the truffle flavour will be lost.
+Simple foods like pasta, rice, eggs or potatoes really bring out the delicious truffle flavour.